Jan3kJ/A_Flow/readme.md

 The profile has the following steps and default values:
 1. **Fill**: fill step with 8 ml/s flow until pressure reaches 3 bar
 2. **Infuse**: pressurized infusion or soaking step with 3 bar pressure and move on by weight
+3. **2nd Fill**: if enabled a second fill step is added with 8 ml/s flow until pressure reaches 2.5 bar, followed by a pause step until flow is under 1 ml/s
-3. **Pressure Up**: ramp pressure up to set pouring pressure and move on by flow over.
-The flow threshold depends on `Ramp down`.
-If enabled the threshold is 2 times the pouring flow.
+4. **Pressure Up**: ramp pressure up to set pouring pressure and move on by flow over.
+The flow threshold depends on `Ramp down`. if enabled the threshold is 2 times the pouring flow.
 If disabled the threshold is equal to the pouring flow
-4. **Pressure Decline**: ramp pressure down to 1 bar and move on by flow under pouring flow.
+5. **Pressure Decline**: ramp pressure down to 1 bar and move on by flow under pouring flow.
 Step can be disabled by `Ramp down` toggle
-5. **Flow Start**: only active if pouring time is set to 0s, to enable a fast transition to flow extraction.
+6. **Flow Start**: only active if pouring time is set to 0s, to enable a fast transition to flow extraction.
-6. **Flow Extraction**: flow extraction with increasing (`Flow up` enabled) or decreasing flow ramp
+7. **Flow Extraction**: flow extraction with increasing (`Flow up` enabled) or decreasing flow ramp

 ### Pouring Parameters
 Infuse parameters are not changed compared to D-Flow.
 Only the fill step is different with 8ml/s flow.